Plans for future meadow beds - in 2018+ - we are currently chewing over options. Let us know what you think!

-This year we have six beds for annual Pictorial Meadows.
+This year we have six beds for Pictorial Meadows - five annuals and one perennial.

 They are narrower than in previous years: